calebv2/SCTool-Tracker/README.md

 4. **Event Parser (kill_parser.py)**: Specialized parser that extracts combat data from log entries
 5. **Event Formatters (Registered_kill.py, Death_kill.py)**: Format extracted data into visual HTML displays
 6. **Twitch Integration (twitch_integration.py)**: Handles Twitch authentication, chat messaging, and clip creation
+7. **Profile System (fetch.py)**: Retrieves player profiles and avatar images from RSI website
+8. **Responsive UI (responsive_ui.py)**: Handles high-DPI display scaling and responsive interface elements
-7. **Utility Functions (utlity.py)**: Common utilities and helper functions for UI and configuration
+9. **Utility Functions (utlity.py)**: Common utilities and helper functions for UI and configuration

 ### Data Flow

 1. TailThread monitors the Game.log file for new entries
 2. When a combat event is detected, the log line is parsed using regular expressions
 3. Extracted data is formatted into HTML and displayed in the application
+4. Player profile images are fetched from the RSI website for both the user and victims
-4. If API integration is enabled, the data is sent to the SCTool API
+5. If API integration is enabled, the data is sent to the SCTool API
-5. Local statistics are updated and displayed in the session panel
+6. Local statistics are updated and displayed in the session panel
-6. If Twitch integration is enabled, kill events can trigger clip creation and chat messages
+7. If Twitch integration is enabled, kill events can trigger clip creation and chat messages
+8. Responsive UI system adjusts the interface based on screen resolution and DPI

 ### File Structure